 Children are "freed" from foster care at the age of 18, often critically short of resources and essentially left to their own devices to manage their newfound independence.
 The transition to adulthood without support of a family and other resources is very challenging.
 The "average" 18-year-old youth from an "average" family receives ﬁnancial support of @ $42,000 for housing, education as well assistance and parental guidance until they are 26 years old.
 The "average" ﬁnancial support received by a foster child between the age of 18 to 26 is just $2,200, (Press Democrat, April 2007.)

 How will these foster youth become good citizens of our changing communities?
 Will these children be the leaders of tomorrow?
 This is where you have the opportunity and power to eﬀect change.
-We have made some great strides over the years, but there is more to do and there are many more children that need our support, and yours, in 2008.
+We have made some great strides over the years, but there is more to do and there are many more children that need our support, and yours, today, and into the future.

 TLC Leadership Team of management and professional staﬀ are responsible for the innovative program development oﬀered to foster children and youths and their families.